 What are 'economic costs'?

-When we lend you money for a fixed period of time, we borrow it from the financial markets.
+When NAB lends you money for a fixed period of time, we borrow it from the financial markets.
 This consists of funds from other banks, customer deposits, blue chip investors etc.

-Further information about economic costs is available in the brochure:
+Further information about economic costs is available in our brochure:

 When could I be charged economic costs?